theos/theos.dev/docs/NIC.md

 ```

 The predecessor to `.nic.tar` was `.nic`, a plain text file.
 It was upgraded to the current tar-based format to allow greater fidelity, such as the preservation of file permissions, and inclusion of binary files.

-*(To do: The syntax of templates should be discussed here.
-Unfortunately, DHowett’s documentation on NIC has [disappeared](http://theos.howett.net/nic/) and is not archived on Wayback Machine.
-The best alternative is to denicify existing templates and see how they work.)*